Royal Quest II

 Royal Quest II was a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
-The event took place on October 1 & 2, 2022 at the Crystal Palace Indoor Arena in London, England.
+It was the second Royal Quest event and took place on October 1 & 2, 2022 at the Crystal Palace Indoor Arena in London, England.
+Sound, Lighting and Video was provided and operated by Pixel 8 Productions.

 Production

 Background

 Royal Quest II was the second event in the Royal Quest chronology, following the first event in 2019.

 On July 29, NJPW and Stardom announced the creation of the IWGP Women's Championship, which would be defend at NJPW events in Japan and United States.
 The inaugural champion will be crowned at Historic X-Over.
-During a press confronance held on August 23, it was announced that one of the first-round matches of a tournament to determine the inaugural champion will be held at Royal Quest and would feature international female wrestlers.
+During a press conference held on August 23, it was announced that one of the first-round matches of a tournament to determine the inaugural champion will be held at Royal Quest and would feature international female wrestlers.
 On August 27, during Stardom's 5 Star Grand Prix, it was announced that Alpha Female and Ava White would be participants in the international side of the tournament and will face off in the first round match at Royal Quest II.